rafalwrzeszcz-wrzasqpl/pl.wrzasq.commons/commons-text/src/site/markdown/guide/text-formatter.md

 <!---
-# This file is part of the ChillDev-Web.
+# This file is part of the ChillDev-Commons.
 #
 # @license http://mit-license.org/ The MIT license
-# @copyright 2015 © by Rafał Wrzeszcz - Wrzasq.pl.
+# @copyright 2016 © by Rafał Wrzeszcz - Wrzasq.pl.
 -->

 Text formatter feature holds formatters for different text formats allowing to generate **(X)HTML** code from various source types.

 ## Usage

-Central class for text processing is `pl.chilldev.web.core.text.TextFormatter` - it aggregates multiple format handlers.
+Central class for text processing is `pl.chilldev.commons.text.TextFormatter` - it aggregates multiple format handlers.
 You can use it's instance to format source text in any registred format:

 ```java
 Formatter formatter = new Formatter();